 Students must register all motor vehicles to be used on campus.
-Register vehicles through the physical plant web site at goshen.edu/physplant/forms.
-A validation sticker will be sent in campus mail or the director of campus security will make arrangements for delivering the sticker.
 Vehicles must be covered by liability and property damage insurance.
+Auto registration is available both online at http://mygc.goshen.edu/checkin/vehicle/ and in person at the physical plant office.
 Tickets are issued for parking, driving or registration violations.
 Goshen city ordinance requires that all bicycles used on campus must be registered, which can be done at the physical plant office.